asmalizaa/smvcwa/Chapter9.md

 Reference: (https://docs.spring.io/spring-framework/reference/core/validation/beans-beans.html#page-title)

+In data binding what we have to do is we have to capture or store the data so that we can bind that data with another resource (for example displaying the data in the frontend part) as per our needs or we can also read the data from a variable and display it as per our requirements.
+In Spring using the data binding concept, we can do the following two tasks:

+1. We can read from a variable
+2. We can write to a variable

 Data binding is useful for binding user input to a target object where user input is a map with property paths as keys, following JavaBeans conventions.
 DataBinder is the main class that supports this, and it provides two ways to bind user input:

 - Constructor binding - bind user input to a public data constructor, looking up constructor argument values in the user input.